At the outset, it is important to dispel the myth that the big threat to the sustainability of our health system is population ageing: CLICK HERE

 - Proper government assessment of appropriate dietary requirements and intakes including sugar levels;

-- An excise on products containing high levels of sugar, with the revenue raised from such a sugar excise to be directed to funding public health awareness campaigns and anti-obesity treatment and care;
+- An excise on products containing high levels of sugar, with the revenue raised from such a sugar excise to be directed to subsidising appropriate fresh fruit and vegetables, and funding public health awareness campaigns and anti-obesity health care;

 - Affordable access to primary health care.

-- Provide universal access to free reproductive health advice and contraception.
+- Provide universal access to free contraception and reproductive health advice.

 - Properly review the health care system to identify and eliminate waste and mismanagement.